openocean-finance/OpenOcean-API-Examples/README.md

-# OpenOcean API Examples
+# OpenOcean Frontend Examples

-This repository contains comprehensive examples of how to integrate OpenOcean APIs into both frontend and backend applications.
+This repository includes examples of the OpenOcean frontend.
+You can view details in each subdirectory.

 ## 📁 Project Structure